Which States Have the Highest Unemployment?

 Is there a correlation between unemployment and SNAP enrollment?

 Yes, but the correlation is imperfect.
 Some states with moderate unemployment have high SNAP enrollment because of widespread low-wage work — not job loss.
-The combination of high unemployment AND high SNAP enrollment signals compounding distress, which is why both feed the State ADI (unemployment at 15% and SNAP-based economic need at 20%).
+The combination of high unemployment and high SNAP enrollment signals compounding distress, which is why both feed the State Distress Index.

 🛟